MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 - Sites and libraries for SharePoint Server 2016 and SharePoint Server 2013.
 SharePoint 2010 is also supported for customers who have [extended support for this version of SharePoint](https://support.microsoft.com/lifecycle/search?alpha=SharePoint%20Server%202010).

-To scan and label files on cloud repositories, use [Cloud App Security](https://docs.microsoft.com/cloud-app-security/).
+To scan and label files on cloud repositories, use [Cloud App Security](https://docs.microsoft.com/cloud-app-security/) instead of the scanner.

 ## Overview of the Azure Information Protection scanner